fengmk2/node-curl/README.md

  Options:

- - `url`        The url to GET/POST, such as "http://host:80/index.php", just like what you input in the browser.
+ - `url`        (required) The url to GET/POST, such as "http://host:80/index.php", just like what you input in the browser.
  - `method`     `GET`, `POST` or `HEAD` or any other valid request.
 And even `FUCK` if your server supports it.
+ - `headers`    Custom headers to be sent.
  - `useragent`  The User Agent string
  - `debug`      node-curl will print debug informations is set to true